eric8979/my-useful-github-repos/README.md

 # 😻 Useful GitHub Repos

+### 🔭 Search "best practices" for best practices on almost everything!

 ### 1. [Awesome Guidelines](https://github.com/Kristories/awesome-guidelines)

 A set of guidelines for a specific programming language that recommends programming style, practices, and methods for each aspect of a program written in that language.